-Your fortress, your safe haven, a place to provide comfort either in solitude or with the ones you love.
+Your fortress, your safe haven, a place to provide comfort either in solitude or with the ones you love and to protect it, you need the right amount of homeowners insurance.
 A place to laugh and to grow, to raise a family and a future.
 Surely such a place is worth protecting.
 A place like this that you look forward to returning to at the end of a long day, a tiring business trip, or even a fun-filled vacation, should not be left uninsured or under insured in the face of the many perils it can endure.

 When a storm slams through your front door or another catastrophe strikes, the whim of fate can determine the severity of damages you suffer.
 But when it comes to how quickly or smoothly you are able pick up the pieces, your destiny may have been decided 5, 10 or more than 20 years ago – when you chose your home insurer.